Michigan Indian Leadership Program

 MILP is designed to give Native American youth in grades 8-12 the opportunity to experience college life and explore the many exciting educational opportunities available at Michigan State University as well as the many career opportunities available in the agricultural, food sciences, natural resources and related fields.

 Although the program is not limited to Native American youth, the program content is based on issues of relevance to Native American students.

 MILP is designed primarily for Native American youth entering grades 8-12 and other students with a strong interest and involvement in Native American culture and community.
 The program is open to 30 participants annually.

 What will I do as a MILP participant?

 Daily activities include academic, social and cultural presentations.
 The mornings consist of SAT test preparation and afternoons consist of tours and presentations by different MSU colleges.

-Evening activities include social time, cultural presentations, and traditional arts such as black ash basket making, pottery and porcupine quill work.
-Activities are facilitated by current Native American undergraduate students, faculty, staff, as well as elders and artisans from across the state.
+Evening activities include social time, cultural presentations and traditional arts such as black ash basket making, pottery and porcupine quill work.
+Activities are facilitated by current Native American undergraduate students, faculty, staff and elders and artisans from across the state.

-You will live in University residence halls and enjoy the campus dining halls for meals.
-Like many college students on campus, you will do LOTS of walking every day.
+MILP participants live on campus in university residence halls and eat meals in the dining hall.
+Like many college students on campus, you will do lots of walking every day.

 MILP strives to encourage healthy relationships between students and role models within the community.

 Students participate in MILP free of charge.
 The program is supported by CANR, the Office of the Associate Provost for Undergraduate Education and a number of other public and private agencies and corporations.
 Students are responsible for providing their own transportation to and from the MSU campus.